Shakthi008/Xseed/README.md

 This repository contains the implementation for our tool, XSEED, and other experimental data from our paper: [To Seed or Not to Seed?
-An Empirical Analysis of Usage of Seeds for Testing in Machine Learning Projects](https://saikatdutta.web.illinois.edu/papers/seeds-icst22.pdf) published at ICST 2022 conference.
+An Empirical Analysis of Usage of Seeds for Testing in Machine Learning Projects](https://saikatdutta.web.illinois.edu/papers/seeds-icst22.pdf)

-Our source has been evaluated using Ubuntu 18.04 64 bit system.
+This source has been evaluated using Ubuntu 18.04 64 bit system.
 Running them on other OSes may need additional steps.

 ## Tool Details